ms-jpq/chadtree/README.md

 Plug 'ms-jpq/chadtree', {'branch': 'chad', 'do': 'python3 -m chadtree deps'}
 ```

+You will have to run `:CHADdeps` when installing / updating.
+This will install CHADTree's depdencies locally inside `chadtree/.vars/runtime`.

+doing `rm -rf chadtree/` will cleanly remove everything CHADTree uses on your computer.

 ## Documentation

 To toggle CHADTree run command `:CHADopen`.
 Set it to a hotkey for convenience.